TulaneCS/tuceai/README.md

-# tuceai
+# Repoisitory for Tulane Center for Community-Engaged Artificial Intelligence

-Tulane Center for Community-Engaged Artificial Intelligence Webiste
+For the full website please visit: